AgentMC/Sao20/Translate/En/Part3.md

 She ran over to the cupboard and poured some cold water that remained in the jug into the glass and brought it back.
 Kirito who took the glass slightly raised Asuna's body, bringing the glass closer to her mouth.

-AS she slowly drank three gulps of water, Vice-Prime Swordsman smiled at Ronye with a somewhat alive face.
+As she slowly drank three gulps of water, Vice-Prime Swordsman smiled at Ronye with a somewhat alive face.

 "Thank you, Ronye-san."